homink/kaldi_notes/chain_training.md

  'xent_regularize': 0.1}
 ```

 We find log files in a timely manner and see what commands are executed in order.
 By listing list up log files, we can see the pattern of the chain training flow.
-One remarkable poing is [parallel training](https://arxiv.org/pdf/1410.7455.pdf) where the parameter-averaging performs with separate GPU training processes, which starts from 4 to 8 corresponding to  'num_jobs_final': 8, 'num_jobs_initial': 4.
+One remarkable poing is [parallel training](https://arxiv.org/pdf/1410.7455.pdf) where the parameter-averaging performs with separate GPU training processes, which starts from 4 to 8 corresponding to  'num_jobs_initial': 4 and 'num_jobs_final': 8.
 Details of log files are browsed [here](https://github.com/homink/kaldi_notes/blob/master/chain_training_log.md).

 ```
 ls exp/multi_a/tdnn_7k_rvb1/log/* -tr | head -30